 The most important decision you’ll make on a Bucerias day trip is where to eat and drink!
 For such a small town, there are lots of great options that rival the restaurants of Puerto Vallarta.

 One of the most popular choices in town is Mariscos El Gordo.
-They’ve got a full menu here with lots of delicious seafood and plenty of cocktails.
+They have a full menu here with lots of delicious seafood and cocktails.